 Read first: Introduction to Data Flow Programming.

-The most fundamental data types in Adaptive Vision Studio are:
+The most fundamental data types in Aurora Vision Studio are:

 - Integer – Integer number in the range of approx. ±2 billions (32 bits).

 - Real – Floating-point approximation of real numbers (32 bits)

 - Bool – Logical value – False or True.